 Erythritol and xylitol do not cook or carmelize the same way that allulose does.
 Allulose bakes up similar to regular sugar, with a few exceptions.

-In this recipe, we heat the allulose to 260F.
+In this recipe, the allulose gets cooked to 260F.
 Unlike sugar, the allulose needs to be brought up to temperature slowly.
 Burning allulose will create a very bitter “off” flavor in your finished dessert.
 If you slow cook the allulose up to 260F, you get a perfectly smooth sticky sweet marshmallow fluff with no burnt bitter aftertaste.

 Notes to make sure your cupcake batter turns out perfect every time

-So low carb baking sometimes doe not come out ideally every time.
-Almond flour is dense, and it takes a bit of effort to get it to rise correctly.
+Low-carb baking is sometimes quite challenging.
+Almond flour, for instance, is dense, and it takes a bit of effort to get it to rise correctly.

-These are the steps that follow every time to make sure that my cupcake, cake, and muffin batters turn out well and rise.
+These are the steps that I follow every time to make sure that my cupcake, cake, and muffin batters rise perfectly and turn out well.

 The importance of sifting